benjaminnarin/pandoc_resume/src/resume.md

 ::: TestDiv
 **Senior Robotics Engineer** (May 2022-Present)

+ - Lead conversations and drove alignment in architecture discussions with Tech Leads and Subject Matter experts across both the robotics and cloud stacks in order to develop a proposed overhauled architecture to enable new business opportunities.
+ - Designed, Tech Lead and Managed the project for a new localization modality which required significant cross team coordination and development.
  - Proposed, designed, implemented and documented the robots behavior formalizing interactions between features and complying with the R15.08 standard.
  - Lead cross-functional workshops to decide a standard *C++* Networking Pattern which would leverage newly developed infrastructure (Buff and Connect) while taking into account application and security requirements.
- - Worked with Technical Project Manager and other Tech Leads to build standardized process for ticketing.
+ - Worked with Technical Project Managers and other Tech Leads to build standardized process for work ticketing in Jira.

 **Robotics Engineer** (November 2021-May 2022)

- - Supported and developed features for internal core cloud robotics platform.
+ - Supported and developed integral features for the core robot to cloud interface on the robot.
  - Documented common tasks and tribal knowledge.
 :::